apache/iotdb/docs/UserGuide/Data-Concept/Data-Model-and-Terminology.md

 > Note: A full path (`root.vehicle.d1.s1` as in the above example) is not allowed to be set as a storage group.

-Setting a reasonable number of storage groups can lead to performance gains: there is neither the slowdown of the system due to frequent switching of IO (which will also take up a lot of memory and result in frequent memory-file switching) caused by too many storage files (or folders), nor the block of write commands caused by too few storage files (or folders) (which reduces concurrency).
+Setting a reasonable number of storage groups can lead to performance gains: there will be nither too many storage files (folders) causing frequent swiching of IO to slow down the system (which will also take up a lot of memory and result in frequent memory-file switching), nor too few storage floders (which reduces concurrency) causing write commonds to block.

 Users should balance the storage group settings of storage files according to their own data size and usage scenarios to achieve better system performance.
 (There will be officially provided storage group scale and performance test reports in the future).